jianguyuxing/TbEinkSuperFlushTurbo/README_EN.md

 2. **DirectX Initialization Failed**: Update graphics card drivers
 3. **Inaccurate Detection**: Adjust DPI settings or detection parameters
 4. **Cursor Detection Failed**: Some third-party applications use non-standard cursor APIs that cannot be detected
+5. **Poor Display Effect**: Works best with light themes + Intel Graphics Control Center adjusted contrast enhancement to make the interface pure white, or using a white background high contrast theme

+### ⚠️ Special Tips
+- **System Feature Interference**: Power saving mode, night mode, and the following two system brightness options (enabled by default, which also affect E-ink screens) may impact display quality:
+  - "Adjust brightness according to content"
+  - "Adjust brightness according to ambient light"
+- **Display Effect Explanation**: These features create numerous gray wavy lines on light-colored interfaces.
+The pure white displayed after ghosting clearance may contrast with these gray interfaces, appearing like white ghosting.

 ### Debug Information
 - Check detailed log files in the `Logs` directory